-Title: Potential gains in life expectancy by reducing lifespan inequality in Denmark
+Title: Potential gains in life expectancy by reducing lifespan inequality in Denmark – an cause specific perspective

 Authors: José Manuel Aburto a*, Maarten Wensink a*, James W. Vaupel a & Rune Lindahl-Jacobsen a

 Author affiliations:

 a Max-Planck Odense Center on the Biodemography of Aging, Department of Public Health- Epidemiology, Biostatistics and Biodemography, University of Southern Denmark, Odense 5000, Denmark.